 3. Content is king.

 Content is everything you publish in your website—text, video and audio clips, photos, infographics, and more.
 People—and search engines—love to read, view, or listen to content that is interesting, useful, and addresses their specific needs.
-Quality updated content can easily put your page in the first page of a search engine results page (SERP).
+Quality updated content can easily put your page on the first page of a search engine results page (SERP).

 Google crawls over the internet searching for new content, so it is important to regularly update your content.
-If your content sits and does not get updates regularly, Google loses interest in your website, resulting in decreasing your SERP ranking.
+If your content sits and does not get updated regularly, Google loses interest in your website, resulting in decreasing your SERP ranking.